PaddlePaddle/PaddleOCR/PPOCRLabel/README.md

     ```
     pyrcc5 -o libs/resources.py resources.qrc
     ```
-- If you get an error ``` module 'cv2' has no attribute 'INTER_NEAREST'```, you need to delete all opencv related packages first, and then reinstall the headless version of opencv
+- If you get an error ``` module 'cv2' has no attribute 'INTER_NEAREST'```, you need to delete all opencv related packages first, and then reinstall the 4.2.0.32  version of headless opencv
     ```
-    pip install opencv-contrib-python-headless
+    pip install opencv-contrib-python-headless==4.2.0.32
     ```

 ### Related

 1.[Tzutalin.
 LabelImg.
 Git code (2015)](https://github.com/tzutalin/labelImg)